 Did you ever play the game SimCity?
 In the year 1989, the company Maxis launched the first edition of the successful series of video games.
 Now nearly 30 years later we are seeking solutions to make Smart Cities and companies are trying to offer turnkey solutions.
 City in the box is an initiative which shall bring a set of applications together which allow city governments to quickly deploy their services, welcome to Box City.

-Think about an ERP (Enterprise Resource Planning) software which helps you to bridge the gap between organizational structures on a transactional base.
-The same applies to other business software like CRM, CMS, ECM, BPM or DMS.
+Think about an ERP (Enterprise Resource Planning) software that helps you to bridge the gap between organizational structures on a transactional base.
+The same applies to other business software like CRM, CMS, ECM, BPM, or DMS.
 They all have one thing in common, using a framework which only needs configuration and customization to adopt it for an organization.